-On Memorial Day weekend, 2018, we salute all service members by reposting one of our more popular stories about World War II.
+On Memorial Day weekend, 2019, we salute all service members by re-posting one of our more popular stories about World War II.

 A while back my brother, Michael Pantenburg, suggested that I write a blog post about my dad’s ‘chicken dinner’ story from World War II.
 He felt the story that was remembered fondly by our entire family was a salute to the people who supported our troops when they were so far away from home and fighting for survival.